Cat coat genetics

-Cat coat genetics determine the coloration, pattern, length, and texture of feline fur.
+Cat coat genetics determine the colouration, pattern, length, and texture of feline fur.
 The variations among cat coats are physical properties and should not be confused with cat breeds.
 A cat may display the coat of a certain breed without actually being that breed.
-For example, a Neva Masquerade (Siberian colorpoint) could wear point coloration, the stereotypical coat of a Siamese.
+For example, a Neva Masquerade (Siberian colourpoint) could wear point colouration, the coat typically associated with a Siamese.